rabinnh/portfolioSummary/README.md

 Three files are created: a spreadsheet (xlsx), a piechart (png), and a JSON file that has the same values as the spreadasheet.

-Note that at this time the spreadsheet columns are not formatted.
-In the future I may use the pandas "ExcelWriter" capability to pretty the spreadsheet up.